 Then I make a new layer from the selected area (the shortcut is Ctrl-J):

 Now you can see that there is a small piece of background on its own layer …

 … which I can move across to sit neatly on top of the pipe:

 Then I add a mask to the layer if necessary, to blend the edges.
 Easy.

 This can also be made to work even when the tones don’t quite match.
 Let’s get rid of the pesky lamp and power cord in the background of this photo:

 I’ve copied a piece of wall from the right-hand side, and moved it across and up.
 It fits beautifully, but the colours are a bit lighter:

 No problem, it just needs a slight midtone adjustment in Levels (or Curves) …

 … and nobody is any the wiser!

 So you can see where this technique is superior to cloning.
-Firstly, it would be a little fiddly to correctly align the cloning to make sure the edge of the couch remains straight (although the new clone tool preview in CS4 is brilliant for this!).
+Firstly, it's a little fiddly to correctly align the cloning to make sure the edge of the couch remains straight.
 Secondly, the difference in tones would make it tricky to get right.